MarkAppprogrammer/MarkAppprogrammer.github.io/_posts/2025-04-18-all-about-int.md

 With those two thought problems, I leave you with.
 And as they say at integration bees, "Integrate!".

-*Extra Credit: explain Tangent half-angle substitution*
+*Extra Credit: explain Tangent half-angle substitution in the comments*

 ## References
 - Overlay image from 3blue1Brown [[video](https://youtu.be/rfG8ce4nNh0?si=aRLJ6cdK4dISm0V0)]